-The underwriters have advised us that they propose to offer the units to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$0.12 per unit.
+The underwriters have advised us that they propose to offer the units to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers, which may include the underwriters, at that price less a concession not in excess of \$ per unit.
+The underwriters may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per unit to certain brokers and dealers.
 After the offering, the initial public offering price, concession and reallowance to dealers may be reduced by the representative.
 No such reduction will change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.